Earlier this year, we were proud to announce our 2017 180 Medical College Scholarship recipients.

 Using Art to Increase Representation of the Disabled

-As she adjusted to life with an ostomy, Chelsea realized there wasn’t much information about ostomies targeted to children and young adults.
+As she adjusted to life with an ostomy, Chelsea realized not much information about ostomies existed for children and young adults.

 “I’ve experienced firsthand how the lack of representation for disabled kids and teens can negatively affect one’s life,” Chelsea says.
 “I create art and media to help them make sense of their situation.
 I also use characters with traits and personalities that extend beyond their disabilities.”